sourcelabs-nl/kotlin-bootique-exercises/docs/exercises/exercise-5.md

 </details>
 <br>

-**Pro-tip if you are stuck: Write the test in java and convert/copy it into a kotlin file.
-The conversion will be automatic and can help you figuring out how to write some of the code.**
+**Pro-tip if you find you are getting stuck writing the tests in Kotlin: Write the test in java and convert/copy it into a kotlin file.
+The conversion will be automatic (via a prompt) and can help you to figure out how to write some of the code in Kotlin.**

 **Exercise** Remove the need for backticks around the when